 That sounds really cool, what do I need to actually play a game?

-Players do not have to buy the Necromunda boxed game to play Necromunda.
-In fact, the rules in the rulebook that come with the game are obsolete!
-However, the rest of the contents of the box are extremely good value.
-It comes with barricades and doors, counters, dice, two entire gangs, blast markers, and most importantly, Zone Mortalis tiles that cannot be bought individually (more on this later!).
+Another boxed set option is a weirder one – Necromunda: Underhive.
+This box is out of print, and comes with an outdated rulebook.
+However, the rest of the contents of the box are an extremely good value.
+It comes with barricades and doors, counters, dice, two entire gangs (Escher vs Goliath), blast markers, and most importantly, Zone Mortalis tiles that cannot be bought individually (more on this later!).
+If you can find a dusty copy at your FLGS, consider picking it up – those ZM tiles are worth their weight in gold!

 Finally, you’ll need your play aids.
 Measuring tape, dice, counters, roster, and fighter cards.
 We strongly suggest that you have fighter cards made up before the battle so you can reference them during.
 You can also use them to track your condition counters like insanity or blaze.
 You’ll also need Tactics Cards, and these are a frustrating mess.
 Released in the boxed game and with every gang release, a player would have had to have been extremely diligent to ensure they had access to all ~160 of the Tactics Cards.
 This is crazy stupid.
 However, we have a solution for you, because of course we do!
 The Sex Cannon has written two articles on tactics cards and their use.
 Go read ‘em!